 Hertfordshire Police has welcomed 18 new recruits to the force after they spent lockdown in a classroom learning the skills needed to become police officers.

 On Friday, July 10, the eight men and 10 women – including a former chef, care worker and engineers – were officially welcomed to the force's policing family by Chief Constable Charlie Hall.

-Training includes a mixture of classroom based and practical sessions, covering a vast range of topics including law and powers, personal safety and dealing with volatile situations, first aid and safeguarding vulnerable victims.
+The training included a mixture of classroom based and practical sessions, covering a range of topics including law and powers, personal safety and dealing with volatile situations, first aid and safeguarding vulnerable victims.

-If you feel inspired to become a Hertfordshire police officer, visit hertspoliceofficer.co.uk/ to find out how to apply.
+If you feel inspired to become a Hertfordshire police officer, visit hertspoliceofficer.co.uk.